Services provided by the department

 This service provides a rapid referral for children who have been seen by their GP and who require an urgent opinion from a paediatrician but not necessarily hospital admission.
 This clinic will allow ill children to be seen by a paediatrician very promptly, avoid attendance to A&E and, in some admissions, to hospital.

 RAC is currently a once a week out-patient clinic run by a Paediatric Registrar under the supervision of a Consultant.
-General Practitioners access the RAC by discussing the case with the Paediatric Registrar (or Attending Consultant) and then faxing a supporting letter.
+General Practitioners access the RAC by discussing the case with the Paediatric Registrar (or Attending Consultant).
 The child is seen in the next available slot.
 We expect to see all children booked into the RAC within a week.
 After the child has been seen, a letter is given to parents and one sent to the referring GP.

 Children who need early assessment and can’t wait for a routine out-patient appointment.